 Science has not been able to pinpoint the exact reason or cause of high blood pressure, however, the below-mentioned causes may have a high chance of causing high blood pressure levels.

-There are no specific treatments for hypertension but there are several ways to reduce, maintain and control the blood pressure levels.
+- Treatment There are no specific treatments for hypertension but there are several ways to reduce, maintain and control blood pressure levels.
 These are some of the ways to control high blood pressure:

 These are some easy but effective ways to control, manage and prevent high blood pressure or hypertension.
 The most important method, however, is to maintain a healthy diet, keeping yourself motivated and active as much as possible.